gene-git/Arch-mkpkg/README.md

 While mkpkg works for all the packages I build, I consider this *beta* until it's had sufficient time to get beaten up some more :)

+Possible future enhancement:

+As said above, it's pretty useful to run regression tests after run-time dependencies change.
+For example shared libraries or other programs used by the tool.
+To handle this case we might consider adding a separate variable - such as *mkpkg_test_depends* which lists these kind of dependencies.
+Some thought is warranted around how this might intersect, or not,  with *checkdepends*.
+These are of course different as they are for those packages used for testing but NOT for running the tool.

 # 6. Arch AUR Package - TBD

  - On the todo list - volunteers appreciated :)